-The course begins by introducing students to the rationale for establishing strategic partnerships, alliances, and collaborations in the contemporary global business world.
-We then discuss the major managerial issues associated with alliance creation, implementation and evolution.
-Based on these foundations, we move on to learn tools and frameworks that enable managers to respond effectively to the challenges of strategic alliances and maximize their value.
-The course explores the mindset, skillset and toolset of partnering, its value as a strategic tool, the pitfalls to avoid and ultimately to help improve the probability of partnering success.
+This course begins by introducing students to the rationale for establishing strategic partnerships, alliances and collaborations in the contemporary global business world.
+It then discuss the major managerial issues associated with alliance creation, implementation and evolution.
+Based on these foundations, the course moves on to teach tools and frameworks that enable managers to respond effectively to the challenges of strategic alliances and maximize their value.
+The course explores the mindset, skillset and toolset of partnering, the value as a strategic tool, and the pitfalls to avoid and tactics to help improve the probability of partnering success.

 MG 645 Leading Change (3 credits)

-The course seeks to improve participant awareness of change dynamics, including: the changing nature of change; understanding the enhanced change complexities in a global, virtual environment, readiness for a change versus continuous change; and, the challenge of building change capacity (skills and capabilities).
-Course focus includes key individual, group, and organization level factorsessential for informing leaders and followers as they navigate change efforts in organizations.
+This course seeks to improve participant awareness of change dynamics, including: the changing nature of change; understanding the enhanced change complexities in a global, virtual environment, readiness for a change versus continuous change; and the challenge of building change capacity (skills and capabilities).
+The course focus includes key individual, group and organization-level factors essential for informing leaders and followers as they navigate change efforts in organizations.